The Hymn of Samadhi: Theme

 If the creation is false, then you can also regard the Nirvikalpa Samadhi of Jiva and his return therefrom as seeming appearances.
 Jiva is Brahman by his nature.
 How can he have any experience of bondage?
 Your desire to realise the truth that you are Brahman is also a hallucination in that case -- for the scripture says, "You are already that."
 Therefore, "(Sanskrit)— this is verily your bondage that you are practising the attainment of Samadhi."

 Composition

 The Bengali song is sung in Bageshri raga and Aara Theka Tala.

 Adaptations

-The song has been performed by several artistes like Anup Ghoshal, Ajoy Chakrabarty, Srikanto Acharya, Anup Jalota etc. The song was included in the Ramakrishna Mission audio CD Veer Vani.
+The song has been performed by several artistes like Dr.K.J.
+Yesudas, Anup Ghoshal, Ajoy Chakrabarty, Srikanto Acharya, Anup Jalota etc. The song was included in the Ramakrishna Mission audio CD Veer Vani.

 The song was adapted in the 2013 film The Light: Swami Vivekananda.
 In this film, the song was sung by Nachiketa Chakraborty.